Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Nanki Shak:

-“Nanki Shak” is a Punjabi and Sikh wedding custom after the bride prepares for the wedding ceremony.
+“Nanki Shak” is a Sikh and Punjabi wedding custom after the bride prepares for the Sikh wedding ceremony.
 In this ritual, the bride’s maternal uncle (mama) or a respected elder from the family ties a necklace, known as the “Nanki,” around the bride’s neck.
-The Nanki is usually made of gold or precious stones, symbolizing love and protection.
-This ritual represents the bond between the bride and her maternal family and serves as a reminder of their love and support throughout her life.

 Nanki shak